The Animal Welfare Act still stands despite repeated challenges by Animal Rights activists and shockingly, the American Kennel Club.

 TheDogPlace.org Legislation Report, July 2005

-The Pet Animal Welfare Act (PAWS) is distressing enough but when we informed dog owners that the AKC President Dennis Sprung is on the stump with PAWS Sponsor Senator Santorum (R-PA), dog owners were downright distraught.ref #1
+The Pet Animal Welfare Act (PAWS) opens in window so you can read without leaving this page.
+"PAWS" is distressing enough but when we learned that the AKC President Dennis Sprung is on the stump with PAWS Sponsor Senator Santorum (R-PA), dog breeders were outraged!

 We are beginning to see that the alliance between the American Kennel Club and Animal Rights groups is designed to end all but commercial (puppy mill) dog breeding.
-More on that later in ref links.
-First, read the local press release below on what turned out to be AKC President Dennis Sprung's betrayal of purebred dog breeders.
-Thanks to www.TheDogPress.com it is no longer local news.
+First, read the local press release below.
+Just one piece of the puzzle in AKC President Dennis Sprung's betrayal of purebred dog breeders though support of PAWS, the Pet Animal Welfare Act..

 July 6, 2005 - For Immediate Release

 Chester Springs, PA – U.S. Senator Rick Santorum (R-PA), Chairman of the Senate Republican Conference, today was in Chester County at Eagle Farms Kennel and in Philadelphia to deliver the keynote address to the first graduating class of the Black Clergy of Philadelphia and Vicinity Workforce Development Project.